projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    #.
 For **Physical CPU affinity**, select pCPU ID ``0``, then click **+** and
       select pCPU ID ``1`` to affine the VM to CPU cores 0 and 1.

    #.
+For Virt-IO devices, select the Virtio console device and click + for a
+      default option.

+   #.
 For **Virtio block device**, click **+** and enter
       ``~/acrn-work/ubuntu-20.04.4-desktop-amd64.iso``.
 This parameter
       specifies the VM's OS image and its location on the target system.
 Later